rach7777/monax-may/about/media.md

 -[The Wall Street Journal](http://blogs.wsj.com/moneybeat/2015/04/14/bitbeat-blockchains-without-coins-stir-tensions-in-bitcoin-community/), 14/4/15

-A customized ([ErisDB](https://erisdb.erisindustries.com) blockchain is used for Microwork.io’s reputation system.
+"A customized ([ErisDB](https://erisdb.erisindustries.com) blockchain is used for Microwork.io’s reputation system.
 (ErisDB) is a blockchain platform built by Eris Industries...
 The high level of customization offered by ErisDB made it the right choice for Microwork.io during the development process.”

 -[Bitcoin Magazine](https://bitcoinmagazine.com/20313/microwork-io-uses-smart-contracts-coordinate-small-tasks-worldwide/), 07/04/15